Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 • Complete, accurate application at lodgement

-• Health examinations completed before applying (HAP ID obtained in advance)
+• Health exam done early (HAP ID obtained in advance)

-• AFP Police Check done 1–2 weeks before lodging
+• AFP check done 1–2 weeks before lodging

 ⏱️ What Causes Delays or Refusal

-• Wrong Visa Application Charge paid — application won't be processed
+• Wrong charge paid — won't be processed

-• AFP Police Check applied on the same day as lodgement
+• AFP check applied same day as lodgement

-• Applying in the wrong stream — cannot be changed post-submission
+• Wrong stream selected — can't be changed

 Critical Tips from Our Advisors